awsdocs/aws-doc-sdk-examples/javav2/usecases/video_analyzer_application/Readme.md

 ## Understand the AWS Video Analyzer application

-The AWS Video Analyzer application supports viewing video (MP4 file) information that is located in an Amazon S3 bucket.
-That is, you can confirm that the video is located in the Amazon S3 bucket by choosing the **Show Video** button.
+The AWS Video Analyzer application supports viewing video (MP4 file) information that's in an S3 bucket.
+You can confirm that the video is located in the S3 bucket by choosing the **Show Video** button.

 ![AWS Video Analyzer](images/video.png)